 If you are stopped for operating a vehicle under the influence (OVI) and the officer asks you to take a blood, breath, or urine test, can you refuse?
 Generally, you can’t refuse.

 Ohio's "implied consent" law requires all drivers lawfully arrested for an OVI to submit to chemical testing to determine blood alcohol concentration (BAC) or the amount of drugs in the person's system.
 For an arrest to be lawful, the officer who stops you must have reasonable grounds to believe you've been driving under the influence of alcohol or drugs.

 The arresting officer chooses what type of test—blood, breath, or urine—you will be required to take.
 For your first and second OVI, the officer must explain you're under arrest, your license will be suspended for refusing a test, and the consequences of failing a chemical test.
 And in some circumstances, the officer must tell you he or she can use "reasonable force" to compel testing (see below).

 You could receive a two-year ALS for a second refusal if you had a prior refusal or OVI conviction within the last ten years.
 The penalty jumps to a three-year ALS if you have two prior OVI pleas, convictions, refusals or any combination thereof on your record within the last ten years.
 A test refusal with three or more prior OVI convictions, guilty pleas, or a combination of convictions, pleas, and refusals, the ALS increases to five years.

 You have 30 days from when you refuse a test to request a hearing with the BMV to contest a suspension.

-Even if you refuse, an officer with probable cause can get a search warrant from a judge authorizing an involuntary blood test.
-In rare “exigent circumstances,” you can be forced to test when a judge is unavailable to issue a warrant.
-An officer can also administer a test if you are dead, unconscious, or otherwise unable to refuse.
+Even if you refuse testing, an officer with probable cause can get a search warrant from a judge authorizing an involuntary blood test.
+In rare "exigent circumstances," you can be forced to test when a judge is unavailable to issue a warrant.
+An officer can also administer a test if the driver is unconscious or otherwise unable to refuse.